tiesebarrell/camunda-cloud-docs/docs/what-is-camunda-cloud.md

 * [Zeebe](https://zeebe.io/): Workflow Engine
 * [Operate](https://docs.zeebe.io/operations/): Monitoring and Operating Tool
-* [Embedded HTTP Worker](https://github.com/zeebe-io/zeebe-http-worker): Worker that is connected to the Zeebe Broker by default and can execute HTTP requests.

 Workflows are created and parameterized with the [Zeebe Modeler](https://github.com/zeebe-io/zeebe-modeler)- a desktop application that is not available as SaaS.
 [Cawemo](https://cawemo.com/) can also be used for modeling, but please note that Zeebe does not yet support all BPMN symbols.